starship/starship/docs/it-IT/guide/README.md

    #### Nushell

-   **Warning** This will change in the future.
-Only nu version v0.33 or higher is supported.
+   **Warning** This will change in the future. È supportata solo la versione v0.33 o superiore.
 Add the following to your nu config file.
-You can check the location of this file by running `config path` in nu.
+Puoi controllare la posizione di questo file eseguendo `percorso di configurazione` in nu.

    ```toml
    startup = [